Hi dear reader!

 I’ve always been saving money.
 I’m frugal and sober by nature.
 I’ve always spent way less than I earned.
 I didn’t know what else to buy with the money left on my checking account at the end of each month, so I ‘stashed it away for a better use in the future.

 Somewhere in my mid 30s I started realizing that while you hear frequently that time is money, well… the opposite is also true: money is time.
 I’ve always spent less than I earned.
 I’ve always had a lot of passions and not enough time left to spend on them on top of my job.
 It was time to consider buying time with my money.

 Then, at one point, I had my FI Epiphany and finally the big picture was revealed: not having to work means that I could do what I really love instead of caring about a salary.
 Bingo! it doesn’t necessary mean I didn’t like my current job back then.
 I’ve been lucky enough that I’ve always had “dream jobs” (on paper).
 It’s just that I don’t see myself happy having to work 40 hours per week, until age 65 or more.

-I came to the realization that the way to free myself from the need to work for money was to save money, and put those savings at work.
+I came to the realization that the way to free myself from the need to work for money was to save a lot of money, and put those savings at work.